AjuntamentdeBarcelona/bustia-etica-bcn/README.md

-**Note**: Initially this project is mainly oriented to Catalan institutions, and at this moment the documentation is only in Catalan.
-Contact us if you need a Spanish or English translation (check our mail at the end of the document).
+**Note**: Initially this project is mainly oriented to Catalan institutions, and at this moment the documentation is only in Catalan and [Spanish](https://github.com/AjuntamentdeBarcelona/bustia-etica-bcn/blob/master/README_es.md).
+Contact us if you need an English translation (check our mail at the end of the document).

 # _Llegeix-me_ - Bústia Ètica i de Bon Govern